 Here are nineteen of the best songs about those closest to us, and why these remarkable pieces of music about family have stood the test of time.
 For music lovers, listening to these wonderful songs can be a life-changing experience.

 Describing the emotional distance that has grown between two siblings after one returns from the Vietnam War, “Daniel” is truly a remarkable ballad and one of the best songwriting collaborations to emerge from Elton John’s and Bernie Taupin’s musical partnership.

 On a wider level, the song also comments on the relationship between military veterans and the communities in which they live.
 Pop music is rarely as profound as it is here; nearly 50 years on, the song can still bring listeners to tears.

-Undoubtedly one of the best songs about the loss of a parent ever recorded, Luther Vandross’s “Dance With My Father” is a touching portrayal of the love we can feel for our fathers.
+Undoubtedly one of the best songs about family and the loss of a parent ever recorded, Luther Vandross’s “Dance With My Father” is a touching portrayal of the love we can feel for our fathers.